Giuseppe Valdengo: Biography

-Valdengo first studied the cello and oboe before turning to vocal studies with Accoriti in his native Turin.
+Valdengo first studied the cello and oboe before turning to vocal studies with Michele Accoriti in his native Turin.
 He made his operatic debut as Figaro in Il barbiere di Siviglia, at the Teatro Regio di Parma in 1936.
 Shortly thereafter he made his Teatro alla Scala debut, as Germont in La traviata.
 He was drafted into military service in 1939 by the Italian government and did not appear on the stage for the next three years.
 His opera career recommenced in 1942 with a lauded performance of Marcello in La bohème at Parma.

 Valdengo made his American debut at the New York City Opera as Sharpless in Madama Butterfly in 1946.
 He remained on that company's roster through the spring 1948 season, singing the title role in Rigoletto, Tonio in Pagliacci, Escamillo in Carmen and Giorgio Germont in La traviata.
 He was also a regular performer at the Philadelphia La Scala Opera Company between 1946 and 1948, singing Amonasro in Aida, the Count di Luna in Il trovatore, Rigoletto, and Valentin in Charles Gounod's Faust.
 In September 1947 he made his San Francisco Opera debut as Valentin.

 Valdengo first appearance at the Metropolitan Opera was on December 19, 1947, as Tonio with Licia Albanese as Nedda and Raoul Jobin as Canio.
 He remained at the Met for seven seasons, portraying such roles as Amonasro, Belcore in L'elisir d'amore, Figaro in Il barbiere di Siviglia, Lescaut in Manon Lescaut, Marcello in La boheme, and Paolo Albiani in Simon Boccanegra among others.
 His final and 121st performance at the Met was as Germont on January 27, 1954, with Jean Fenn as Violetta and Jan Peerce as Alfredo.